mackaytc/covid-resources/README.md

 # Guide to Covid-19 Resources

 The goal of this file is to keep track of useful covid-related data, studies, etc. The page here offers an overview of basic resources related to covid.
-There's also subfolders in this repo that has data, code, links to models, etc.
+If you scroll up, you'll also find subfolders with data, code, links to models, etc.

 ## Where Should I Start?